tajmone/highlight.js/pb-prebuilder/ex-pb-only.md

 This page is an example (and test) page for the generated HLJS package.

-Highlight.js Version: 9.8.0 “New York”, «[PureBASIC Modded Fork](https://github.com/tajmone/highlight.js/tree/PureBASIC)».
+Highlight.js Version: 9.8.0 “New York”, «[PureBASIC Modded Fork](https://github.com/tajmone/highlight.js/tree/PureBASIC)» rev “B”.

 Using HLJS
 ----------